Romancing the West

 Christina worked with the Mission, Historical Society, and Native American Educator Jacque Nunez to tell the stories of the people of the West through multi-media and wrote and produced “The Gold Coast” television show sharing the lives of the Native people, immigrants, and pioneers past and present who had left a legacy there.

 She recognized the diverse gifts of the incredible group of brilliant featured artists who had brought history to life in the Jacksonville's birthday celebration show and regathered them to join her when she finished writing “Romancing the West”.
-They were all touring singer/songwriter/educators and recording artists who are also band leaders in the spirit of Martin Luther King Jr’s speech “The Drum Major Instinct”.
-“If you want to say that I was a drum major, say that I was a drum major for justice.
+They were all touring singer/songwriter/educators and recording artists who are also band leaders in the spirit of Martin Luther King Jr’s speech “The Drum Major Instinct” who said, “If you want to say that I was a drum major, say that I was a drum major for justice.
 Say that I was a drum major for peace.
 I was a drum major for righteousness.
 And all of the other shallow things will not matter.
 I won't have any money to leave behind.
 I won't have the fine and luxurious things of life to leave behind.
 But I just want to leave a committed life behind.”
 She also was honored to have “Melanie Safka” of Woodstock fame join the tour.
-Butch and Christina who latered married are now in their 14th year of touring with Romancing the West.
+Butch and Christina are now in their 14th year of touring with Romancing the West.
 In teaching children the songs in summer camps, she then began to realize that through “Romancing the West” she could give back by sharing and teaching children these lessons of history and a plan for a frontier camp and cultural center emerged when she founded the non-profit Oh Oregon Frontier Park and Cultural Center starting at a park and later moving it their home at Cougar Mountain Ranch where they also have their Carriage Barn Theater and are building small cabins for travelers and locals who come to see the show.

 "America has been a land of great beauty and triumph and a beacon of freedom to the world but yet we have had our own failings as some American’s enslaved their fellow man, banished the Native people to reservations, interned Japanese American’s in World War ll, denied their sisters and brothers the right to vote, while many fought to abolish slavery, for women's suffrage and for Civil Rights and we are overcoming together and can heal those wounds and showcase to the world forgiveness, faith, hope and love, through music art and education, having overcome powerfully as one people under God.
 “In the stillness we breathe the air that they breathed, we stand on this dust that moved under their feet, on this mountain of dreams where we follow their lead will we be remembered?
 Will we leave a legacy?”
 Christina